holmesrichards/ssoma/README.md

 ## Input

-The models are specified in an input file, looking like this:
+The model input file, looks like this:
 ```
 Model name